 Tooth loss can be hard to prevent in some cases.
 For example, if you have a chronic disease, such as diabetes or a cardiovascular disease, you may lose more teeth as you age than people without those diseases.
 Also, certain medications cause chronic dry mouth.
 Without enough saliva, your mouth can have a harder time breaking down food, fighting tooth decay and preventing gum disease.7

 If you need treatment for tooth loss, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.